Xbox2020/BIBA-Patients-Services-Dashboard-Delirium-and-Dementia-in-a-Hospital-Management-Environment./README.md

 ### 2.3🔍 Visualisation
 #### 2.3.1.
 Pages, Contents and Navigations

-The Dashboard content into five main pages:
+The Dashboard content is divided into main pages to attend to the requirements:
 1. Cover Page: Should attend to the Major Questions and Big Numbers per Service Concerns;
 - How Much is the average cost per encounter (QTD)
    - 	Total Costs e.g. £691,757